prakritichauhanpuresoftware/arm-software-developers/content/en/cloud/aws/terraform.md

    Resource - It is something that we are going to provision/start on AWS.
 Now for this article, we are going to provision EC2 instance on AWS.
    But before we provision the EC2 instance, we need to gather few points -
    1. ami = you need to tell Terraform which AMI(Amazon Machine Image) you are going to use.
 Is it going to be Ubuntu, CentOS or something else
-   2. instance_type = Also based on your need you have to choose the instance_type and it can be t2.nano, t2.micro, t2. small etc.
+   2. instance_type = Also based on your need you have to choose the instance_type and it can be t4g.nano, t4g.micro, t4g.small etc.

 ### 4.3 How to find ami(Amazon Machine Image)